PostHog/posthog.com/contents/customers/ycombinator.md

 “Because Startup School is very wide reaching, it really matters to us that we have an accurate understanding of what's happening.
 That meant PostHog was the obvious choice.”

-Not only did PostHog enable Y Combinator to capture more data, it also provided a more powerful array of tools than other platforms.
+In addition to capturing more data, PostHog also provided a wider array of tools than other platforms, with multiple insight types, correlation analysis, and session recordings enabling Y Combinator to explore data from multiple approaches.

 “Some tools, like Google Analytics, just weren’t robust enough,” said Cat.
 “As an engineer, I didn’t feel they offered enough detail or control.
 One thing we really liked about PostHog was that we had control over everything.
 We could autocapture a lot of events just by using the snippet, but the way we could configure server events too was great.”